Orangutan Conservation Charities

 The Orangutan Foundation works to protect forest habitat, working with local communities and promoting research and education.
 They’ve been working in Indonesia for over 20 years.
 Ways to help include getting involved with:

 Based in the South East of England, this charity is dedicated to the rehabilitation and preservation of orangutans and the conservation of their habitat.
 They provide support and funding for projects across Malaysian and Indonesian Borneo, and they work on behalf of the Sepilok Orangutan Rehabilitation Centre.
 The centre was founded in 1964 to rehabilitate orphan orangutans and the 43 sq km site is home to between 60 and 80 orangutans who live at the end of the Kabili Sepilok Forest Reserve.
-You could volunteer for them in their Hampshire office, become a business partner, adopt a baby orangutan or donate.
+You could become a business partner, adopt a baby orangutan or donate.

 The OFI is dedicated to the conservation of wild orangutans and their rainforest habitat.
 It supports research on orangutans and forests, education initiatives, both local and international, and brings awareness concerning orangutans.